 One of the principal drivers for smart home devices has been the improved user experience that connected devices offer in comparison to a non-connected equivalent.
 Many smart home devices gained traction during the COVID-19 pandemic with consumers spending more time indoors and entertaining themselves at home.
-This has propelled demand for devices such as consumer webcams, household VoIP phones, smart fitness mirrors, and smart coffee makers.
+This propelled demand for devices such as consumer webcams, household VoIP phones, smart fitness mirrors, and smart coffee makers.
 Other drivers have been evolving consumer lifestyles, the rising number of women in the workforce, and the greater convenience and control that many devices enable.

 The report provides a detailed definition of the sector, analysis of market development and profiles of the key vendors in the space.
 It also provides a summary of the current status of adoption and Transforma Insights’ ten-year forecasts for the market.
 The forecasts include analysis of the number of IoT connections by geography, the technologies used and revenue.